StephanTheisgen/splean/README.md

 The specific implementation in C++ is described in more detail [here](src/README.md).
 However, In this section, I want to explain a little more on the higher level decisions made in the development process.
 Especially, I would like to highlight the discrepancies between reality and theory.
 The most important data structure is the probabilistic set filter and in the theoretical assessment above it looks like a Cuckoo filter is a good choice, at least a better choice than a Bloom filter.
 I tried very hard because I simply liked the idea of beating the Cuckoo Cycle problem by using a Cuckoo filter.
 However, in practice this turned out to be tricky.
 First the classical Cuckoo filter uses a filter size which is a power of 2.
 In this context that is particular problematic as the amount of nodes to store after the trimming step is $\approx 0.63\frac{N}{k}$ which is just a little bigger then a power of 2 (if N and k are powers of 2), and therefore the benefits of the initial "trimming" step would be lost.
 Without it the runtime is only a tiny bit better than needed.
 I tried to use variants that do not rely on a power of 2 or use a batch size which is not a power of 2, but this turned out to be very inconvenient and not robust enough to reliably beat the barrier.
 Additionally, it is not easy to efficiently implement a thread-safe and lock-free version needed to fulfill the bounty request of beating the barrier using 1,2,4 and 8 threads.
 Besides this, it turned out that probably the amount of memory accesses is more relevant than the amount of hash function calculations.
 The lean solver needs 2 random memory accesses to the node map to mark and check each node for trimming.
 If we use a Cuckoo filter, we also need on average 2 random memory accesses per step.
 We need to check if a node is in the set and therefore on average at least 2 locations need to be probed when using a Cuckoo filter.
 On the other hand, the Cuckoo filter has the advantage of a stable false-positive rate (independent of the filling factor) and can easily be extended to a counting filter, useful in the "trimming" phase, where we need a flag to indicate if a node is paired.
 A Bloom filter, especially a blocked Bloom filter, ideally optimized for SIMD instructions, having all blocks together in one cache line, would only need 1 memory access on average.
 In practice this turned out to be very beneficial.
-Here, I use an implementation based on code from Apache Impala and its version from here: [https://github.com/peterboncz/bloomfilter-repro/blob/master/src/simd-block.h](https://github.com/peterboncz/bloomfilter-repro/blob/master/src/simd-block.h).
+Here, I use an implementation based on code from Apache Impala and its version from [here](https://github.com/peterboncz/bloomfilter-repro/blob/master/src/simd-block.h).
 It is also easy to make it thread-safe and non-blocking.
 However, to keep the tight bounds on the false-positive rate during the "walk" phase, it was necessary to use an extensive amount of bits per node, more than 60 bits/item are needed and with some safety margin the current implementation uses 64 bits/node.
 Although this is nearly 3fold increase in memory usage the results are still much better than with a Cuckoo filter.
 For the "trimming" phase there is also a filter structure needed.
 However, here an extra flag is needed if a node is paired.
 For simplicity, I used here 2 blocked Bloom filters of the same type as for the "walk" phase but only with half the size.
 This works because a much higher false-positive rate can be tolerated in this phase.
 As already mentioned, to store the edges, a Golomb-Rice stream is used.
 Edges are always traversed in order and the distances from one edge to the next one that needs to be stored follow a Geometric distribution.
 Therefore a Golomb code is ideal and easy to implement, especially when using the Rice version where the Golomb parameter is a power of 2.
 This is true in our case, because we use a fraction of the edges which is a power of 2, so the Rice parameter ($log_2$ of the Golomb parameter) is simply the k-factor.
 To store the leave nodes during the "check" phase a simple multi-hashmap is used with linear probing as open addressing method.
 It needed some tweaking to find a good size parameter to keep the average costs of look-up and store small enough while maintaining a reasonable small size.
 If batching is not used this is much less critical.
 The forest/tree structure that stores the edge paths during the "check" phase also needed some optimization, but is not very innovative.
 One needs to store all edges efficiently enough to not influence the memory consumption significantly if batching is used.